 Researchers don’t yet fully understand how the cell switches from a protective mode to apoptosis, but know it is often kick-started by an accumulation of stress signals, such as low oxygen or damaged DNA.
 New research suggests that the start of apoptosis has to do with the accumulation of misfolded proteins.
 Researchers believe stressful conditions, such as exposure to a chemical, produce too many misfolded proteins, which in turn signal apoptosis to start.
 The cell commits suicide by activating enzymes that degrade proteins, who finish the job by degrading cellular proteins indiscriminately.

 Our mitochondria carry out the death sentence in the apoptosis process.

-The initial phases of apoptosis causes the mitochondrial membranes to leak.
-Once its mitochondria are damaged, a cell is well on its way to becoming a corpse.
+The initial phases of apoptosis cause the mitochondrial membranes to leak.
+Once its mitochondria are damaged, a cell is well on its way to the graveyard.
 These tiny organelles are not the judges who sentence the cell to death but only act as executioners when prompted by external signals.

 Apoptosis is a highly regulated process and cannot stop once it has begun.
 The body initiates apoptosis through one of two pathways, the intrinsic or the extrinsic pathway.

 When employing the intrinsic pathway, a cell commits suicide because it senses cell stress.
 The cell kills itself in the extrinsic pathway because it receives signals from other cells.
 In both pathways, the cell commits hari-kari by activating caspases or enzymes that degrade proteins.
 The two pathways both start out by invoking initiator caspases, which in turn activate executioner caspases, who finish the job by degrading cellular proteins indiscriminately.

 Because cell death plays a role in some neurological and cardiovascular conditions, scientists are trying to understanding how cells make the life-or-death decision.
 A better understanding might lead to ways to reduce the damage caused by these diseases.